Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation

-In Table~\ref{tab_examples}, we show more examples of CAS that are randomly sampled from the XSum dataset.
-We observe that CAS is able to correct factual inconsistencies when the major semantic of the unconstrained system summary is relevant but not so effective when its semantics is too far away from the reference summary.
-Such observations suggest that one could possibly obtain better results by using stronger base models such as BART~\cite{lewis2019bart}.
+\start{Automatic Summarization} In Tables~\ref{tab_examples_good} and~\ref{tab_examples_bad}, we show examples of CAS in automatic summarization where the constraints are extracted from the source documents.
+The examples with remarks cover both good and bad cases: inconsistent \textrightarrow consistent, consistent \textrightarrow consistent, consistent \textrightarrow inconsistent, and inconsistent \textrightarrow inconsistent.
+We observe that CAS can correct factual inconsistencies or add relevant facts when the semantics of the unconstrained summary is close to the reference summary.
+On the other hand, CAS is not enough to change the overall message when the system summary is too far away from the reference, which is somewhat expected as CAS only affects model decoding without additional training.
+Such observations suggest that one could possibly obtain better results by using stronger base models.

+\start{Interactive Summarization} In Table~\ref{tab_examples}, we show the examples of CAS for interactive summarization, which are \textit{randomly sampled} from the XSum dataset.
+The performance of CAS in interactive summarization is generally better than automatic summarization as the constraints are manually provided, which shows the benefits of human feedback as well as the potential of CAS when constraints of higher quality are available.